MollyMai99/Memory-Game/readme.md

 The rules of the game are simple yet engaging:

-1. Objective: The objective of the game is to match pairs of identical tourist attraction photos by flipping over cards to find their corresponding matches.
+- **Objective**: The objective of the game is to match pairs of identical tourist attraction photos by flipping over cards to find their corresponding matches.

-2. Gameplay: Players will be presented with a grid of cards, each containing a hidden photo of a tourist attraction.
+- **Gameplay**: Players will be presented with a grid of cards, each containing a hidden photo of a tourist attraction.
 Players can click on any two cards to reveal the photos underneath.
 If the photos match, the cards diasppear.
 If not, the cards are flipped face-down again, and players must try to remember the locations of the photos for future turns.

-3. Victory: The game is won when all pairs of tourist attraction photos have been successfully matched.
+- **Victory**: The game is won when all pairs of tourist attraction photos have been successfully matched.

 ## Game Link

-You can play the memory game [here](memory-game-gamma-six.vercel.app).
+You can play the memory game [here](https://memory-game-gamma-six.vercel.app/).

 ## Next Steps